Deforestation in Borneo

 Deforestation in Borneo has taken place on an industrial scale since the 1960s.
-Borneo, the third largest island in the world, divided between Indonesia, Malaysia and Brunei, was once covered by dense tropical and subtropical rainforests.
+Borneo, the third largest island in the world, divided between Indonesia, Malaysia and Brunei, was once covered by dense tropical and subtropical rainforests; rainforests that because of deforestation have produced more wood in recent years than Africa and the Amazon combined.

 In the 1980s and 1990s, the forests of Borneo were levelled at a rate unprecedented in human history, burned, logged and cleared, and commonly replaced with agriculture.
 The deforestation continued through the 2000s at a slower pace, alongside the expansion of palm oil plantations.
 Half of the annual global tropical timber procurement is from Borneo.
 Palm oil plantations are rapidly encroaching on the last remnants of primary rainforest.
-Much of the forest clearance is illegal.
+Seen in the direct correlation that exists between deforestation in Borneo and plantation production.
+For example, since 2020, 92% of deforested land was converted into a plantation in less than a year.